Roh-Roy/az-active-directory-spring-security/README.md

  server.ssl.key-store-password=password
  server.ssl.key-alias=testCert

  9) Replace clientId, clientsecret,tenantid in application properties.
-Also add a return url in the registration - for me it showed -- https://localhost:8443/login --- Login is default endpoint of azure and also similar /logout function is there
+Also add a return url in the **registration in portal inside App Registration--> Authentication->Add redirect URI** - for me it showed -- https://localhost:8443/login --- Login is default endpoint of azure and also similar /logout function is there

  10) Step 8 is mentioned in Azure portal, now mvn clean install and run the app